callbackwomen/CallbackWomen/resources-for-speakers.md

 People who you admire introduce themselves to you, recognize you as their peer, and become fans of your work too!
 (Including “well-known” people you thought would never talk to you!)

 Challenge.
-Nudge self to learn, then share, something new b/c you've proposed to talk abt it.
+Nudge self to learn, then share, something new because you've proposed to talk about it.

 Thought leadership.
 Speaking abt a topic can earn rep as someone whose thoughts on it matter.

-Random chats w/devs from elsewhere -> unexpected insights re internationalization probs

 Facilitates introverts.
-Speakers get introduced to amazing ppl.
+Speakers get introduced to amazing people.
 Insight-filled conversations!

 Conversation.
 Opportunity to have interesting conversations that you can't have anywhere else

 Network.
 Speakers get to expand network organically, and across range of locations & topics.

-Sometimes, you get a free ticket to a conference.
+Get a free ticket to the conference!

 ---